 - Please note: we will not store posters beyond the end of the year.

 - There is only one size for the poster - A1

 Prizes for 2018 to be confirmed - watch this space!

 - If fewer than 6 entries are received in a category, the Exposure Committee reserves the right to either cancel the category or to not award the full amount of cash prizes.

-- If there is a joint First Place in any category, the cash prize for first and second place will be combined and shared equally between the joint winners.
-No Second Place prize will be awarded.
+- If there is a joint first-place in any category, the cash prize for first-place and second-place will be combined and shared equally between the joint winners.
+No second-place prize will be awarded.

-- If there is a joint Second Place, the cash prize for second and third will be combined and shared equally between the joint second place winners.
-No Third Place will be awarded.
+- If there is a joint second-place, the cash prize for second-place and third-place will be combined and shared equally between the joint second-place winners.
+No third-place will be awarded.

 - If there is a joint third-place, the joint winners will share the third-place cash prize equally.